xiao901202/EdgeMeet/README.md

 ### 4. Playback Controls
 - Play / Pause, Fast Forward / Rewind
 - Drag the progress bar to jump to a segment, summary updates accordingly
-- Click transcript segments or search results to jump to the corresponding time

 ### 5. Search & Highlight
 - Enter a keyword in the search box to show related segments in **transcript** and **summary**
 - Keywords are automatically highlighted (yellow)
-- Click to jump and play
+- Click search results to jump to the corresponding time

 ### 6. Export
 - Export transcript or summary as `.txt` files